 Above all, focus on the quality time you’re spending with your loved one.
 If a particular activity is not of great interest to the senior now, simply take joy in a conversation and reminiscing together, and attempt the experience again at another time.

-At-Home Care Company, a Des Moines dementia care provider, is extensively trained and experienced in innovative, effective solutions to help older adults remain active and engaged in the world around them, and we are always readily available to give you helpful resources, tips, and the in-home care that families trust.
+At-Home Care Company, a Des Moines dementia care provider and senior care company serving nearby communities, is extensively trained and experienced in innovative, effective solutions to help older adults remain active and engaged in the world around them, and we are always readily available to give you helpful resources, tips, and the in-home care that families trust.